Vermonters value education, so it’s no surprise that we have the highest number of colleges per capita of any U.S. state.

 Student body: 2,649

-Offering a wide range of master’s of the arts degrees, VCFA uses a low-residency model, allowing its students to focus on their work largely away from campus.
+Offering a wide range of master’s degrees, VCFA uses a low-residency model, allowing its students to focus on their work largely away from campus.
 When pupils do assemble for class, though, they do so at a picturesque hilltop campus dotted with century-old buildings.

 Vermont’s only law school, VLS is renowned for its environmental law program, considered among the best in the country.
 Graduates boast an impressive 85% bar exam pass rate.